You may know people who say they have a good life, as do I, as I am one of those people who says so.

 After all, I could make it complete by doing the following:

-– I am Jewish, even though my (adoptive) family is adherent to Christianity and the Islam.
+- I am Jewish, even though most of my (adoptive) family members are adherent to Christianity and the Islam.

 - I am active at children's rights as a minor, as the bad experiences of my own childhood are fresh in my mind and cause me to want to make certain that others of my age and younger don't have to go through the same.